apache/datafusion/docs/source/library-user-guide/api-health.md

 In general, a function is part of the public API if it appears on the [docs.rs page]

-Breaking public API changes are those that _require_ users to change their code for it to compile, and are listed as "Major Changes" in the [SemVer Compatibility Section of the cargo book].
+Breaking public API changes are those that _require_ users to change their code for it to compile and execute, and are listed as "Major Changes" in the [SemVer Compatibility Section of the cargo book].
 Common examples of breaking changes:

 - Adding new required parameters to a function (`foo(a: i32, b: i32)` -> `foo(a: i32, b: i32, c: i32)`)